linroger/Wealth-of-Nations/China Foreign Exchange Reserves/People's Bank of China (PBoC).md

 ## The Bottom Line

 The People's Bank of China (PBOC) is China's central bank.
 Founded in 1948,  it manages the nation's monetary policy and financial stability,  serving as the exclusive issuer of the Chinese yuan.
-It also oversees foreign exchange reserves.
+It also oversees [[China Foreign Exchange Reserves/Foreign Exchange Reserves.md|foreign exchange reserves]].
 The People's Bank of China impacts interest rates,  inflation,  and the overall stability of China's financial system.